DavidCT9/Distributed_and_Parallel_Image_Processing/user-guide.md

 ### Extract video frames

-Download a sample video such as Big Buck Bunny, then extract frames:
+Download a sample video such as Big Buck Bunny and put it in the root file, then extract frames:

 ```powershell
 python Tests\video_utils_windows.py -action extract big_buck_bunny_720p_stereo.avi frames